Financial-Times/origami-build-tools/README.md

     origami-build-tools <command>

 Where `<command>` is one of the tasks explained above.
 To pass config options to the command line, add them as arguments like this: `--js=src/main.js`.
-The CLI supports the following arguments in addition to the gulpfile config options:

-### Unnamed argument for demo path

-For the demo command, you can also add an unnamed parameter:

-* `<config file>`: The path to the demo config file.
-Default: `demos/src/config.json`

-AB: Shouldn't we just standardise this and make it a gulp arg?

 ### Watching